 6. Koh Phangan

 Koh Phangan is a popular place to visit in Thailand thanks to its famous monthly full-moon party.
 Three days before the actual party, the island fills up with travellers who want to party.
 It’s important to know that you need to book a room in advance and book at least three nights before the actual full-moon party, otherwise it’s almost impossible to get a room on the island.
 During these three days, there will be other parties organized as well, such as the Waterfall Party and the Jungle Party.
 The full-moon party will be held on Haad Rin Beach, where everyone is covered in fluorescent paint and drinking buckets of mixers.
 Is the full-moon party the only thing Koh Phangan has to offer?
 No. There is also a half-moon party.
 But seriously, other highlights are the Paradise Waterfalls and visiting Mae Haad Beach.
-I would also highly recommend taking a boat trip to Ang Thong National Marine Park, which is also available at Koh Samui.
+Koh Phangan has a laid-back vibe that attracts many foreigners to stay awhile and enjoy this paradise-life, with digital nomads in particular.
+We would also highly recommend taking a boat trip to Ang Thong National Marine Park, which is also available at Koh Samui.

 Full Moon Party at Koh Phangan